-It's possible Tronc will fight our union organizing efforts.
+It's possible Tribune will fight our union efforts.

-They may hire union busting consultants or ask managers to tell us a union will cause pay cuts, layoffs and require strikes.
-Tronc could even go as far as to recruit a few employees to campaign against the union.
+The company may hire union busting consultants or ask managers to tell us a union will cause pay cuts, layoffs and require strikes.
+Tribune could even go as far as to recruit a few employees to campaign against the union.
 Anti-union committees are often friends or relatives of someone in management or a person who is politically opposed to unions.

 The company could try to mislead or divide staffers through manipulation.
 Tactics in previous union busting campaigns have included spreading false information about unions, offering some employees more compensation or promising to improve working conditions to try to prevent the union from happening.
 But, management usually returns to old patterns if the employees decide not to unionize.